What Is Redistricting?

 Fair District Amendments to the Florida State Constitution

-In 2010, 63% of Florida voters approved two Citizen Initiative amendments written by the LWVFL and its partners to help ensure fair redistricting.
+In 2010, 63% of Florida voters approved two amendments written by the League and its partners in the Fair Districts Coalition to help ensure fair redistricting.
 In 2012, they were signed into law.

-The League of Women Voters of Florida has successfully fought gerrymandering in the past.
+The League of Women Voters of Florida has successfully fought to protect fair districts in the past

-Most recently, in 2012, the LWVFL and a coalition of civil rights groups filed two lawsuits in response to gerrymandering by political party operatives.
+Most recently, in 2012, the League and a coalition of civil rights groups filed two lawsuits in response to gerrymandering by political party operatives.

 - The State Legislature spent $11 million of taxpayer money unsuccessfully defending its illegally draw district map.